lunsokhasovan/Notchz/README.md

 A app that test your phone's cutouts (Android only).
 [Click here](https://github.com/lunsokhasovan/Notchz/releases) to download.

-To test it, notice about dark green is cutouts area then make sure rotate phone if it's working. if doesn't, feel free to create issue.
+To test it, notice about dark green is cutouts area and make sure rotate phone if it's working. if doesn't, feel free to create issue.